SerenaRosi/SerenaRosi/README.md

 Biological research increasingly relies on computational approaches to represent, model and analyse complex biological systems.

-I work across different levels of biological representation, from **molecular structures and sequences to computational models and machine-learning representations**, developing both the methods and software needed to study them.
+I work across different levels of biological representation, from **molecular structures and sequences to computational and machine-learning models**, developing both the methods and software needed to study them.

 This perspective connects my work in structural bioinformatics, molecular simulation, protein engineering and AI.